 March 14, 1982: Metallica Play Their First Concert

-Thirty years ago today, four kids from California took the stage at Radio City in Anaheim, completely unaware that their band would one day be among the biggest in the world.
+Thirty-five years ago today, four kids from California took the stage at Radio City in Anaheim, California, completely unaware that their band would one day be among the biggest in the world.

 Just months before they made their recording debut on the first Metal Massacre compilation (on which they were credited as Mettallica), James Hetfield, Lars Ulrich, Ron McGovney and Dave Mustaine played their first show, which, according to most sources, included only two original tunes: "Hit the Lights" and "Jump in the Fire."